JustRedTTG/PGE-Calculator/pygameextra-calculator/README.md

 ## Usage.

-This program was made for the old pygameextra 1.x
+This program was made for the old pygameextra 2.x BETA

-You can find a modified and more new version running on new pygameextra 2.x BETA
+You can find the original version running on old pygameextra 1.x